githubEdit

 Proxy Tools

-• Burp Suite is a robust platform that can perform security testing of web applications.
+• Burp Suitearrow-up-right is a robust platform that can perform security testing of web applications.
 It includes several tools that can help identify web application vulnerabilities.
 There's a simplified free version available, but the professional/commercial version offers more comprehensive tools.

 Content Discovery Tools